PKU-Alignment/omnisafe/docs/source/index.rst

 Such agents may achieve high scores quickly but may not align with the desired outcome.

-Therefore, Safe RL algorithms aim to address the challenge of training agents to achieve the desired training goal without violating any constraints or safety requirements.
+Therefore, safe RL algorithms aim to address the challenge of training agents to achieve the desired training goal without violating any constraints or safety requirements.